"Let's Make It Right"

 Pittsburgh Medical malpractice lawyers with over 20 years of experience.
 Medical malpractice is defined as inadequate, unskillful, or negligent handling of a patient by a health care professional.
-It can lead to a number of serious conditions.
+Medical malpractice may lead to a number of serious conditions that can negatively impact your life and your loved ones.
 Our Pittsburgh medical malpractice law firm can help you recover the compensation that you deserve.

 Medical Malpractice Errors are made by workers in the healthcare industry.

 Medical malpractice errors are made during testing, diagnosis, treatment, and care of patients.
 The Pittsburgh medical malpractice attorneys and lawyers at The Law Offices of Michael O’Day can help you file a claim.
 You can take Legal action against these healthcare professionals and institutions:

 Personal Care Physicians

 Medical malpractice happens when a healthcare provider is negligent – The health care provider either performs or omits something that is considered reasonably expected medical practice – and causes harm to the patient through the negligence.

 If the procedure was not successful, is this considered medical malpractice in Pittsburgh Pennsylvania?